Fondation-Azarus/Scp939Rework/README.md

 - [x] Boost or lower SCP-939-XXs' damage depending on whether they are close enough or not.

 And more...

+I strongly recommend using BetterScp for things like regeneration as I won't add them.

 Default configs :
 ```